Ford-oem_logoDealer Logo PrimaryCustom shopper assurance logo

 10 inches, 12 inches optional ✓ Infotainment Touchscreen 9 inches

 Next up is a popular option among unibody trucks, the Honda Ridgeline.
-The Ridgeline is a bit pricier, so we’ve moved up to the XLT trim of the Ranger, and included the price of 4WD, since AWD comes standard on the Honda.
-The Ridgeline offers a bit more horsepower, but a lot less torque, which is a major disadvantage when it comes to trucks.
+The Ridgeline is a bit pricier, so we’ve moved up to the XLT trim of the Ranger and included the price of 4WD since AWD comes standard on the Honda.
+The Ridgeline offers a bit more horsepower but a lot less torque, which is a major disadvantage when it comes to trucks.
 Additionally, if you’re looking for more power, the Ranger is the only one of the two that offers the option.
-And in base form, that torque advantage also comes with a fuel economy advantage.
-The Ranger also comes with a much larger bed, and a considerably higher towing capacity.
+In base form, that torque advantage also comes with a fuel economy advantage.
+The Ranger also comes with a much larger bed and a considerably higher towing capacity.

-Inside, you’ll find a much more comfortable front seat in the Ranger, thanks to the more than two and a half extra inches of legroom.
+Inside, you’ll find a much more comfortable front seat in the Ranger thanks to the more than 2.5 extra inches of legroom.
 Pickups rarely offer particularly impressive stereo systems as standard equipment, so a look at the premium offers is what tells you how much thought a given manufacturer has put into the idea.
-The stock infotainment screen in the Ranger is bigger than the one in the Ridgeline, but that difference grows if you opt for the available 12-inch screen.
-And lastly, we can see a reminder that the Ridgeline we’re comparing is the base model, without heated and power-folding side mirrors, whereas the mirrors on the Ranger do both.
+The stock infotainment screen in the Ranger is bigger than the one in the Ridgeline but that difference grows if you opt for the available 12-inch screen.
+Lastly, we can see a reminder that the Ridgeline we’re comparing is the base model without power-folding side mirrors, whereas the mirrors on the Ranger do both.

 Ford Ranger VS Jeep Gladiator